So many schools of thought to replace a broken garage door spring….

 - If the garage door lifts smoothly and stays up in the header without rolling back down, your garage door springs are balanced.

 - If the garage door starts to roll back down the tracks, the garage door springs need to be adjusted.
 (Call a professional)

 WARNING: NEVER ATTEMPT TO REPLACE OR ADJUST GARAGE DOOR TORSION SPRINGS ON YOUR OWN.
 THEY ARE UNDER EXTREME PRESSURE AND EXTREMELY DANGEROUS.
 COULD CAUSE SERIOUS BODILY INJURY OR DEATH!

 A professional garage door service technician that has been trained in the functions of the garage door and garage door opener will be the better choice when trying to repair the garage door springs.
 “Tailgaters” may or may not know what they are doing when replacing a broken spring.
 (What the industry calls sub-contractors that work out of the back their truck – here today gone tomorrow).
-To clarify, Be careful who you choose to do the repair!
+To clarify, Be careful who you choose to do your garage door repair!

 Most importantly … As a homeowner, how can you tell if the correct torsion springs are installed on your garage door?

 Call one of our Garage Door Specialists Now to get your garage door spring repair done right the first time and Save $27